BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-home-lab-part-1.markdown

 ---
-title: Active Directory Home Lab
+title: Active Directory Home Lab Part 1
 date: 2025-08-04 12:00:00 + 0100
 tags: [homelab, active directory, windows, splunk]
 categories: [projects]
 ---

-# Active Directory with Splunk

-I wanted to learn some more about [Active Directory](https://en.wikipedia.org/wiki/Active_Directory), so I figured I would set up a home lab.
+I wanted to get some hands-on experience with [Active Directory](https://en.wikipedia.org/wiki/Active_Directory), so I figured I would set up a home lab.

 This can serve as a tutorial for anyone wanting to build a home lab, where you can simulate attacks and a SIEM solution for logs.